OrganismalSystemsBiology/faster2/README.md

 ### Prepare a working directory
 - Copy the downloaded FASTER2 directory rename it as, for example, [a big drive]/FASTER2_Rec001.
 - Copy your raw data into [a big drive]/FASTER2_Rec001/data directory.
-   - If your data is from telemetry devices of [DSI; Data Science International](https://www.datasci.com/), you need to export EEG/EMG data into csv file:
+   - If your data is from telemetry devices of [DSI; Data Science International](https://www.datasci.com/), you need to export EEG/EMG data into a CSV file:
    - If your data is an EDF file, just put the file in the data/ directory.

 ### Write the experiment information
-The two CSV files in the directry describes the experiment information necessary to perform FASTER2 analysis.
+The two CSV files in the directory describe the experiment information necessary to perform FASTER2 analysis.

 #### exp.info.csv